Warnings for Synalgos DC

 Discontinuation of a concomitantly used cytochrome P450 2D6 inhibitor may result in a decrease in dihydrocodeine plasma concentration and an increase in active metabolite dihydromorphine plasma concentration which could increase or prolong adverse reactions and may cause potentially fatal respiratory depression.

-Follow patients receiving SYNALGOS-DC and any CYP2D6 inhibitor for signs and symptoms that may reflect opioid toxicity and opioid withdrawal when SYNALGOS-DC is used in conjunction with inhibitors of CYP2D6.
+Evaluate patients receiving SYNALGOS-DC and any CYP2D6 inhibitor at frequent intervals for signs and symptoms that may reflect opioid toxicity and opioid withdrawal when SYNALGOS-DC is used in conjunction with inhibitors of CYP2D6.

-If concomitant use with a CYP2D6 inhibitor is necessary, follow the patient for signs of reduced efficacy or opioid withdrawal and consider increasing the SYNALGOS-DC dosage.
-After stopping use of a CYP2D6 inhibitor, consider reducing the SYNALGOS-DC dosage and follow the patient for signs and symptoms of respiratory depression or sedation [see DRUG INTERACTIONS] .
+If concomitant use with a CYP2D6 inhibitor is necessary, evaluate patients at frequent intervals for signs of reduced efficacy or opioid withdrawal and consider increasing the SYNALGOS-DC dosage.
+After stopping use of a CYP2D6 inhibitor, consider reducing the SYNALGOS-DC dosage and evaluate the patients at frequent intervals for signs and symptoms of respiratory depression or sedation [see DRUG INTERACTIONS].

 Life-Threatening Respiratory Depression In Patients With Chronic Pulmonary Disease Or In Elderly, Cachectic, Or Debilitated Patients